 Gary W. Moore was first elected Judge/Executive for Boone County, Kentucky in 1998.
 The Judge/Executive is the highest elected office in county government.
 Boone County is the fourth largest and one of the fastest growing counties in the Commonwealth.

 Judge Moore’s tenure as Judge/Executive parallels a distinguished career in both private business and public service.
-The Judge serves on the Executive Committee of Tri-Ed, the Tri-County Economic Development Corporation, Past President of the Kentucky County Judge/Executives Association and Committee Chairman of the National Association of County’s (NACo) Environment, Energy & Land Use Steering Committee.
-He has served as President of NARC, the National Association of Regional Councils and Chair of the OKI Regional Council of Governments and is currently the second Vice President of OKI and the first Vice President of Kentucky Association of Counties (KACo).
-Judge Moore is a Trustee of St. Elizabeth Healthcare, chairing the Governance Committee and a board member of the Northern Kentucky Chamber of Commerce.
+The Judge serves on the Executive Committee of Tri-Ed, the Tri-County Economic Development Corporation, Past President of the Kentucky County Judge/Executives Association and Chairman of the National Association of County’s (NACo) Transportation Steering Committee.
+He has served as President of NARC, the National Association of Regional Councils, Chair of the OKI Regional Council of Governments and is currently the second Vice President of OKI and the first Vice President of Kentucky Association of Counties (KACo).
+Judge Moore is the Chairman of the St. Elizabeth Healthcare Board of Trustees and a board member of the Northern Kentucky Chamber of Commerce.
 He serves as a member of the Northern Kentucky University Foundation and Co-Chairman of the NKU Advocacy Committee, the Greater Cincinnati YMCA Board of Directors and the board of the Dan Beard Council of the Boy Scouts of America.
 Judge Moore has also served as President of the Kentucky Jaycees and on the Board of the Kentucky Chamber of Commerce, as well as, providing leadership and service to many community groups including Florence Rotary Club and Leadership Kentucky.